-The FHCF has \$650 million of pre-event debt available for the 2020-2021 contract year remaining from its Series 2016A pre-event financing.
+The FHCF has \$3.5 billion of pre-event debt available for the 2021-2022 contract year from its Series 2020A pre-event financing.
 The proceeds of pre-event financings are available to pay future claims.
-Pre-event interest expenses are designed to be paid primarily from the interest earnings on the invested proceeds of the pre-event bonds (which are retained pending their use to pay future claims) and from reimbursement premiums.
+Pre-event interest expenses are designed to be paid primarily from the interest earnings on the invested proceeds of the pre-event bonds (which are retained pending their use to pay future claims) and any remaining interest expenses are paid from reimbursement premiums.
 There are no assessments associated with pre-event bonds of the FHCF.
 If the proceeds of pre-event bonds are ever used to pay claims, the FHCF can refinance such pre-event bonds using post-event bond proceeds secured by emergency assessments.